RCmags/rcmags.github.io/collections/blog/Computers/_posts/2024-06-16-laptop-ups.md

 Putting all of this information together, we can assemble the components into the diagram below:

 ![image](/img/laptop-ups/laptop-ups.png)
+<p align="center">Schematic of UPS circuit</p>

 Note how overall system is fairly simple.
 It's essentially a pass-through for the AC-to-DC converter, and an automatic charger for the battery.
 Moreover, the __input voltage__ from the AC-DC converter just has to be __higher__ than the __battery voltage__, but it does NOT have to match the voltage required by the laptop.
 As a consequence, the we can use a ~12v converter up to a ~20v converter with this design.
 It's input voltage is very flexible.

+{% include image-slider.html list=page.slider1 %}
+<p align="center">Views of the completed direct-current UPS</p>

+As the images show above, the completed diagram shows how the assembled UPS is fairly compact and functional.
+It can be completely turned off by unplugging the AC-DC power supply and disconecting the battery from the rest of the circuit (via the power switch).
+Moreover, by addings a handle to the device it can be easily moved around.